-Supervised Ministry (9 hours)
+Supervised Ministry (6 hours + 3 hours Church in the World internship )

-Students must earn at least six hours in an approved parish-based supervised ministry setting, with at least three of the nine hours in supervised ministry involving significant work in educational ministry.
+Students must earn at least six hours in an approved parish-based supervised ministry setting and 3 hours in a Church in the World elective internship.
+Ordinarily, no more than 15 hours may be earned in supervised ministry.
+An exception is made for students who take any other supervised ministry course in addition to a SIM year in ministry.
+Church in the World elective internships do not count toward the total of 15 hours.
 The Supervised Ministry and Vocational Planning Office must approve all supervised ministry coursework in advance.
 See page 45 for specific information.

-Church in the World (9 hours)
+Church in the World (9 hours of which 3 hours must be in a supervised ministry internship)

-Students meet these credit hour requirements by taking approved electives or participating in supervised ministry placements that are focused on each one of the three following areas:
+Students meet these credit hour requirements by taking approved electives or participating in supervised ministry internships that are focused on each one of the three following areas:

-Evangelism (3 hours)

-Interfaith Relations (3 hours)

-Community Engagement (3 hours)
+Evangelism (3 hours) Interfaith Relations (3 hours) Community Engagement (3 hours)

-In at least one of these three areas, the student will satisfy the requirement by participating in a qualifying supervised ministry placement.
+In at least one of these three areas, the student will satisfy the requirement by participating in a qualifying supervised ministry internship.
 The registrar maintains a current list of the approved elective courses that address each of these areas.
-The Supervised Ministry and Vocational Planning Office works with students to identify qualifying supervised ministry placements.
+The Supervised Ministry and Vocational Planning Office works with students to identify qualifying supervised ministry sites.